I have to admit–history is my favorite homeschool subject to teach!

 Best History Audio Dramas for Kids

-Audio dramas are a great way for kids to study history while riding around town or on a family road trip.
+Audio stories are a great way for kids to study history while riding around town or on a family road trip.

 The Hiding Place (Radio Theatre)Bonhoeffer: The Cost of Freedom (Radio Theatre)The Legend of Squanto (Radio Theatre) [Audiobook, Cd] [Audio Cd] Paul MccuskerUnder Drake’s Flag: The Extraordinary Adventures of G.A.
 HentyBeric the Briton – The Extraordinary Adventures of G.A.
 HentyThe Dragon and the Raven – The Extraordinary Adventures of G.A HentyIn the Reign of Terror – The Extraordinary Adventures of G.A.
 HentyIn Freedom’s Cause the Extraordinary Adventures of G.A.
 HentyWith Lee in Virginia: The Extraordinary Adventures of G.A.
 Henty